awkena/panGenomeBreedr/docs/reference/pg_query_ann_summary.md

-# Summarize genomic annotations and impacts in a specific region
+# Query the annotations table within a specified genomic region and summarize the distribution of SnpEff annotations and impact categories by variant type.

 This function connects to the public panGenomeBreedr API to query variants within a specific genomic range and returns summaries of SnpEff